AstroPathJHU/AstroID/REDCap-SQL/README.txt

 R03 -- Create the LoadColumns table, assemble all metadata to build computed columns R04 -- Load the data into the columns
-R05 -- Build the support to resolve enumerated fields, create computed columns R06 -- Parse log files
+R05 -- Build the support to resolve enumerated fields, create computed columns R06 -- Parse log files (still in progress)